frdel/agent-zero/docs/architecture.md

 1. Create a new folder with the name of your instrument (without spaces) inside `instruments/custom`.
 2. Inside this folder, create a `.md` file with the description of the instrument and a `.sh` script (or other executable) with the actual implementation.
 The `.md` file acts as the interface for the Agent to interact with the Instrument, and the agent will call the `.sh` with the given user arguments.
 The agent will parse the `.md` file, using the Instrument's name, description, and arguments described in it.
 3. The agent will automatically detect and use your custom instruments.

+If you believe your custom tool, instrument or extension could bring value to the community, consider contributing it to the main repository by making a pull request.
+This will make it available for others to use and benefit from your work.
+See [Contributing](contributing.md) for more information.